Construction Costs in Los Angeles

 The Challenge of Committing to a Number

-Before getting into the budget structure, it is worth understanding why producing an accurate construction cost is a difficult process.
-It is not a matter of evasiveness.
+Before getting into the budget structure, it is worth understanding why producing an accurate construction cost is a process that requires real work.
 It is a function of how construction pricing actually works and how information develops over the course of a project.

-A construction budget is built from subcontractor bids and material pricing.
+A valid construction budget is built from competitive subcontractor bids and confirmed material pricing.
+Not all budgets meet that standard.
+Some are based on historical cost data, some are rules of thumb applied to a square footage, and some are general contractor estimates built from internal databases rather than current market pricing.
+These approaches can be useful for early feasibility, but they are not the same as a budget grounded in what qualified subcontractors are actually willing to do the work for today.
 Subcontractors bid to a defined scope of work.
 That scope comes from construction drawings: architectural, structural, civil, mechanical, electrical, plumbing, landscape, and specialty consultant documents that together describe every element of the project.
-When those drawings are incomplete, or when they exist only as a schematic design or early design development set, subcontractors cannot give you a firm price.
+When those drawings are incomplete, or when they exist only as a schematic design or early design development set, subcontractors cannot give a firm price.
 They may provide a qualified bid with unit pricing and stated assumptions, or a number with caveats tied to specific conditions.
 But they are not going to lock in pricing for work that has not been fully detailed on the drawings.

 Even when the drawings are complete, there are unknown conditions that no set of documents can fully resolve.
-You can have a full set of structural drawings showing retaining walls, piles, and grade beams.
-You drill the first caisson and discover groundwater that was not indicated in the geotechnical report.
-You find that bedrock is six feet deeper than the closest boring hole predicted.
-You open up an existing wall for a renovation and find dry rot, improper framing, or mechanical and plumbing systems that have to be relocated to accommodate the new design.
+A project can have a full set of structural drawings showing retaining walls, piles, and grade beams.
+During foundation work, drilling the first caisson reveals groundwater that was not indicated in the geotechnical report.
+Bedrock turns out to be six feet deeper than the closest boring hole predicted.
+During a renovation, opening an existing wall reveals dry rot, improper framing, or mechanical and plumbing systems that have to be relocated to accommodate the new design.
 Each of these unforeseen conditions changes the cost, and none of them could have been priced with certainty in advance.
 This is one of the reasons that well-structured budgets include contingencies for unforeseen conditions, and why how those contingencies are managed matters as much as the number itself.

 The Reality of Unknown Conditions: The question is not whether there will be unknowns, but how they are managed when they appear.
 That depends on your delivery method, your contract structure, the contingencies built into the budget, and the quality of the pre-construction work that went into developing it.
 The better the pre-construction process, the smaller the gap between the budget and the final cost.
 But the gap never goes to zero, because the physical world does not conform perfectly to drawings.